Casper the Friendly Ghost in film: Cast and characters

 Ben Stein has made a cameo appearance in all three of the live-action films.
 In Casper he portrayed a lawyer to the late father of the film's antagonist Carrigan Crittenden presenting the will her father gave her to Whipstaff.
 In Casper: A Spirited Beginning he portrayed a Grocer whom Casper innocently approached causing him to run in fear.
-In Casper Meets Wendy he portrayed a guest at the dance party where there was a scene with him talking to the human whom Fatso processed, and another scene where he asked one of the witches in disguised: Gert (another character portrayed by Moriarty) for a dance, but she scold him.
+In Casper Meets Wendy he portrayed a guest at the dance party where there was a scene with him talking to the human whom Fatso processed, and another scene where he asked one of the witches in disguise: Gert (another character portrayed by Moriarty) for a dance, but she scold him.
 While not being credited in the film, rumors have stated that he is a lawyer which could mean that he is the same character from the original film, but it is unclear.

-Casper Van Dien has made two cameo appearances in the Saban-produced prequels.
+Casper Van Dien has made two cameo appearances in the Saban-produced films.
 In Casper: A Spirited Beginning he portrayed as one of the bystanders in defending the Applegate Mansion.
 In Casper Meets Wendy he portrayed as a hunk at the dance party the three witches fall heads over heels for causing him to flee leaving only his leather jacket behind.

 The first two films have had other celebrity cameos.
 In Casper, there was Don Novello reprising his role as Father Guido Sarducci from Saturday Night Live as well as Dan Aykroyd reprising his role as Ghostbuster Raymond "Ray" Stantz.
 Clint Eastwood, Rodney Dangerfield, Mel Gibson and the Crypt Keeper all appeared in Dr. James Harvey's reflection.
 Steven Spielberg was also supposed to appear in the reflection, but was cut out.
-In Casper: A Spirited Beginning, there was Brian Doyle-Murray portraying the head construction worker: Foreman Dave who was one of the witnesses petrified of the Ghostly Trio, Debi Mazar (who was uncredited in the film) portraying Tim Carson's secretary assistant Angie, and Sherman Hemsley portraying a store owner who was unintentionally saved by Casper when he was being robbed.
+In Casper: A Spirited Beginning, there was Brian Doyle-Murray portraying the head construction worker Foreman Dave who was one of the witnesses petrified of the Ghostly Trio, Debi Mazar (who was uncredited in the film) portraying Tim Carson's secretary assistant Angie, and Sherman Hemsley portraying a store owner who was unintentionally saved by Casper when he was being robbed.